Preparing for Transfer

 - Request your radiology department to electronically link any images to the receiving unit

 - Please update the parents fully and explain the reason for transfer

-- We can usually take one parent with us on the journey as long as they are fit and well.
-PLEASE NOTE, this is liable to change at short notice during the COVID pandemic.
+- We can usually take one parent with us on the journey as long as they are fit and well

 - We are not able to transfer a mother for admission to a ward, this needs to be done by your normal inpatient transfer service

 - Please direct parents to the London ODN website to find information about the receiving hospital including phone numbers and maps